SharkFinPro/DigiPenGameJam1/README.md

 *Win/Lose Conditions*\
 Get to the end of the level.
 You lose by touching enemies and obstacles, or getting crushed by falling debris.\

+*Atmosphere*\
+Needs to feel huge, and like the boat is still settling down.
+Dark, but not really out to get you, just... it's a dangerous place.\

 ### Target Audience
 Casual players of all kinds, nothing that is excessively hard.
 No major restrictions, anyone can play!